andrew/ultimate-awesome/README.md

 - [awesome-aiml-blog](https://github.com/youngmki/awesome-aiml-blog) - These are excerpts from various blog posts related to AI & ML that deal with important research and business cases.
 - [awesome-reinforcement-learning-in-nlp](https://github.com/zhjohnchan/awesome-reinforcement-learning-in-nlp) - A curated list of reinforcement learning in NLP. :-).
 - [awesome-gwent](https://github.com/zhouzi/awesome-gwent) - Awesome resources for GWENT®: The Witcher Card Game.
+- [awesome-mac](https://github.com/abordage/awesome-mac) - Curated collection of awesome macOS applications, tools, and resources.
+Auto-updated and always current with metadata, categorization, and quality filtering.
 - [awesome-ai-tool-list](https://github.com/aitoollist/awesome-ai-tool-list) - An awesome directory of AI tools.
 The list here is the data source for the searchable web directory @  .
 Discover tools to supercharge your AI journey.
 Star this repo and join the AI revolution!.
 - [awesome-graph-based-semi-supervised-learning](https://github.com/AnthonySong98/awesome-graph-based-semi-supervised-learning) - A collection of resources for graph-based semi-supervised learning (GSSL).
 - [awesome-devtools](https://github.com/athivvat/awesome-devtools) - 😎 Awesome lists about developer tools.
 - [awesome-feishu](https://github.com/awesome-feishu/awesome-feishu) - Awesome lists about 飞书.
 - [awesome-online-tools](https://github.com/Bakumon/awesome-online-tools) - 🔨 A series of small, beautiful and practical online tools.
-- [awesome-remote-sensing-visual-generative-models](https://github.com/bili-sakura/awesome-remote-sensing-visual-generative-models) - A curated list of awesome remote sensing visual generative models, papers, datasets, and resources.
-This repository focuses exclusively on satellite images and excludes aerial images, street-view images, and their applications.
 - [awesome-robotics](https://github.com/brandonhimpfen/awesome-robotics) - A curated list of tools, frameworks, libraries, and resources for robotics.
 - [many-ppt-skills](https://github.com/brycewang-stanford/many-ppt-skills) - Every AI slide-deck skill worth knowing, on one page — both the HTML and native-PPTX routes, compared on what actually decides the choice rather than on star count.
 Bilingual, auto-refreshed.
 - [aisources](https://github.com/bst04/aisources) - List of all the AI tools and resources.